 Here’s a closer look at GoDaddy’s shared hosting packages:

-Maximum.
+Web Hosting Maximum.
 The Maximum plan is the highest tier at GoDaddy’s shared level.
-Starting at $19.99 per month, this plan is made for sites that need to support high-quality photos and videos.
+Starting at $17.99 per month, this plan is made for sites that need to support high-quality photos and videos.
 With support for up to 50 sites, 100 GB of storage, and 100 databases, there’s plenty of room for growth.

 For those who are new to websites, WordPress may be your best friend.
 It will make hosting and building your website much easier and a much smoother process.
 You don’t need to learn any coding to use WordPress, although you can if you want to further customize your site.

-Basic.
+Managed WordPress Basic.
 For a small site that’s just getting started, the Basic plan is all you need.
-This tier includes two Microsoft 365 mailboxes for free for the first year, a free SSL certificate for as long as you use GoDaddy for your hosting plan, and 20 GB of storage.
-The starting price for this is $8.99/month.
+This tier includes two Microsoft 365 mailboxes for free for the first year, a free SSL certificate for as long as you use GoDaddy for your hosting plan, and 5 GB of storage.
+The starting price for this is $10.99 per month.

-Deluxe.
+Managed WordPress Deluxe.
 Is the Basic plan too basic?
-Try the Deluxe plan that gives you help boosting your SEO, 40 GB of storage, three Microsoft 365 mailboxes for free for the first year, and everything in the Basic tier.
-This package starts at $11.99/month.
+Try the Deluxe plan that gives you help boosting your SEO, 25 GB of storage, three Microsoft 365 mailboxes for free for the first year, and everything in the Basic tier.
+This package starts at $15.99 per month.

 A VPS-hosted website will see much quicker speeds and performance thanks to the fact that there are servers allocated specifically for your website, and your website only.
 Thus, if you are looking for a fast website that generally runs better, VPS hosting may be for you.